kddubey/cappr/README.md

 <details>
 <summary>Short</summary>

-In CVS, your job is to write up your classification task in a `prompt` string, and then write custom code to post-process arbitrary `completion`/output strings.
+With CVS, your job is to write up your classification task in a `prompt` string, and then write custom code to post-process arbitrary `completion`/output strings.

-In CAPPr, your job starts and stops at writing up your classification task as a `{prompt}{end_of_prompt}{completion}` string.
+With CAPPr, your job starts and stops at writing up your classification task as a `{prompt}{end_of_prompt}{completion}` string.
 </details>